-Now that we have covered the different benefits of having an eCommerce site, here are some important elements to work on as you get started:
+Now that we have covered the different benefits of having an eCommerce site, here are some essential elements to work on as you get started:

 Create a marketing strategy to attract customers

-In an eCommerce inbound marketing strategy, the attract stage focuses on driving traffic or getting new visitors for your website.
-These website visitors can become leads which you can engage to make a purchase, and eventually delight them to be one of your loyal customers.
+In an eCommerce inbound marketing strategy, the attract stage focuses on driving traffic or getting new visitors to your website.
+These website visitors can become leads you can engage to make a purchase and eventually delight them to be your loyal customers.

 A good SEO strategy will help your listings rank on search engines.
 Find out what keywords people use to look for your products and ensure to implement those on your product pages.
 Aside from that, upload high-quality photos for each one.
 While great visuals won’t necessarily affect your search engine ranking, these are what build customer trust and a good reputation.
-As most people are also visual learners, this will also help them understand your product better.
+Most people are visual learners, which will help them better understand your product.

 In the same light, running advertising campaigns on Facebook or Google can put you on people’s radar.
-Advertise your discount codes for new customers or publish blogs that feature some of your best-selling items.
+Advertise discount codes for new customers or publish blogs featuring some of your best-selling items.
 A well-made strategy is sure to attract leads to your website.
 If executed well, you can start converting customers soon.

 Integrate your website with Shopify for a better buying experience

 Shopify is one of the many eCommerce platforms that offer a wide array of tools to help online businesses grow.
-With over 800,000 businesses making a $100B total in sales, the platform is convenient not just for your customers but also for you.
+With over 800,000 firms making a $100B total in sales, the platform is convenient for your customers and you.

 - Research: Shopify helps online sellers by publishing different guides that help them improve their marketing, sales, graphics, and more.
 Not only will this give you leverage over your competition, but you can also maximize your Shopify account to the fullest.

-In light of recent events, it's time to meet your customers halfway.
+In light of recent events, meeting your customers halfway is time.
 While you might be getting giddy at the thought of the endless opportunities that come with selling online.
 But similar to a brick-and-mortar store, you’ll need a great strategy and proven process.